-In this section, we apply the proposed bootstrap composite EL monitoring test to a real data set.
-The data set contains two samples from two populations which will be referred to as in-grade and 2011/2012.
-The in-grade sample consists of 398 modulus of rupture (MOR) measurements.
+In this section, we apply the proposed bootstrap CEL monitoring test to a real data set.
+The data set contains two samples from two populations that will be referred to as In-Grade and 2011/2012.
+The In-Grade sample consists of 398 modulus of rupture (MOR) measurements.
 They are collected from lumber grades as commercially produced.
 The 2011/2012 sample consists of 408 MOR measurements.

-For the In-Grade samples, MOR measurements are obtained from 27 mills.
-Among them, 14 mills sampled 10 pieces from a single lot, 2 mills sampled 9 pieces from one lot and 10 pieces from another, and 11 mills sampled 10 pieces each from two lots.
-For the monitoring 2011/2012 samples, MOR measurements are obtained from 41 mills.
-Among them, 39 mills sampled 10 pieces and 2 mills sampled 9 pieces from a single lot.
+For the In-Grade samples, MOR measurements are obtained from 27 mills: 14 mills sampled 10 pieces from a single lot; 2 mills sampled 9 pieces from one lot and 10 pieces from another; and 11 mills sampled 10 pieces from each of two lots.
+For the 2011/2012 samples, MOR measurements are obtained from 41 mills: 39 mills sampled 10 pieces and 2 mills sampled 9 pieces from a single lot.
 Apparently, the original plan was to have 10 pieces from each lot in the sample.
-We use this data set to conduct a monitoring test for the 5\% or 10\% quantiles of the MOR.
+We use this data set to conduct a monitoring test for the 5\% and 10\% quantiles of the MOR.

-We first confirm the non-ignorable random effects through a standard analysis of variance procedure (Wu and Hamada, 2009; pp 71--72) under random effects model (\ref{random.effect}).
+We first confirm the nonignorable random effects through a standard analysis of variance (ANOVA) procedure \citep[pp 71--72]{wu2011experiments} under the random effects model (\ref{random.effect}).
 The null and alternative hypotheses are

-We used R-function {\text aov} for this purpose and the results are given in Table \ref{aov}.
+We used the R-function {\tt\blue aov} for this purpose, and the results are given in Table \ref{aov}.
 The presence of random effects in both populations is highly significant.
-The variance of the random effect is estimated as $\hat \sigma^2_\gamma = 0.3 $ for both populations and the error variance is estimated as $\hat \sigma^2_\epsilon = 4.3, 3.0$ for two populations.
-Their relative sizes are matched in models used in the simulation.
+The variance of the random effect is estimated as $\hat \sigma^2_\gamma = 0.3 $ for both populations, and the error variances are estimated as {\blue $\hat \sigma^2_\epsilon = 4.3$ and 3.0, respectively.} Their relative sizes are matched in the models used in the simulation.

 The normality assumption in ANOVA is not crucial for detecting the random effects.
-The analysis of the log-transformed data gives us equally strong evidence of the existence of the non-ignorable random effects.
+An analysis of the log-transformed data gives us equally strong evidence for the existence of the nonignorable random effects.